A career as a geoscientist will suit you if you are interested in the structure of the earth and have an analytical mind

 Look for job vacancies at:

-Careers information days, which cover the full range of geoscience careers and are usually attended by a number of key industry employers are run by the Geological Society.
-It is useful to attend geological meetings (for example those held by the Geological Society's regional groups), and to get involved in local clubs and areas such as geoconservation.
+The Geological Society run Careers Days which cover the full range of geoscience careers and are usually attended by a number of key industry employers.
+It's also useful to attend geological meetings (for example those held by the Geologists' Association) and to get involved in local clubs and geoconservation activities.

-These generally deliver on-the-job training through a series of projects or assignments, alongside structured modules aimed at giving an overview of the business and developing expertise in general and specialist areas.
+You will receive on-the-job training and this will include induction, and safety and survival training.
+Some major oil and gas companies, and engineering and environmental consultancies offer structured training programmes, whereby training is delivered through a series of projects or assignments, alongside structured modules aimed at giving an overview of the business and developing expertise in general and specialist areas.

 For those with a geology degree, membership of the Geological Society can be useful for networking and for keeping up to date with the industry.
 There are membership bodies for most geoscience disciplines and many employers will encourage you to become chartered with a body relevant to your area of expertise.